AnveshakR/WebMoodLighting/README.md

 ### 3. Flash the ESP32

-Configure `env.h` with the same name used in step 2, then flash `led_web.ino` via the Arduino IDE.
-The ESP must be flashed and started after the integration entry exists in HA, since it posts its IP to HA on boot.
+Make sure `env.h` is configured with the **same name** used in step 2, then flash `led_web.ino` via the Arduino IDE.
+The ESP should be flashed and started after the integration entry exists in HA, since it posts its IP to HA on boot.

 ### 4. Lovelace Dashboard